Saving Electricity home

 Besides the fact that these things don't work for home users, there's something else about them that rubs me the wrong way: Many people are just looking for a quick fix, some device they can just buy and plug in so they don't actually have to make any effort to conserve energy.
 Please, let's move beyond that.
 Saving electricity really isn't that hard, and the amount of energy a household could save by not being wasteful is tons more than could be saved by one of these little plug-in devices, if they worked (which they don't).
 So let's stop pinning our hopes on tech scams and instead simply use less electricity.

-There are a number of devices which increase the power factor or recycle the reactive power to try to save energy.
+There are a number of devices which increase the power factor or recycle the reactive power.
 What's more, this is supposed to make your equipment run cooler and last longer.
 The devices either plug into an empty electrical outlet, or you have an electrician install it at the service panel.
 But since home users aren't billed on power factor, there's no savings to be had.

 And even if the utility billed home users for bad power factor, modern appliances already have this kind of power-correction built-in.
 For these appliances, there's nothing left to "correct".
 Consumer Reports says the average American home already has a power factor of 90%, which would make the maximum savings close to only 10% (if the utility actually charged you for the power factor penalty, which they don't).